flozz/rivalcfg/doc/contributing.rst

 You just bought a brand new SteelSeries mouse and it is not supported by rivalcfg?
-The first thing to do is to check if someone else already reported this on the issue tracker on Github:
+The first thing to do is to check if someone else already reported this on the issue tracker on GitHub:

 * https://github.com/flozz/rivalcfg/issues